January 17, 2017The Black Art of Reverse Engineering with SOLIDWORKS See the article

 “At RSL we did a lot of market research before we opted for a Creaform HandySCAN 700.
 I had a demo and the salesman could scan half the car in 15 minutes.
 That was a game changer for me.
 It comes with the scanning software VXelements, which scans to mesh directly rather than other scanners which scan as a point cloud and then convert to a mesh,” explained RSL’s owner.
 “It means you can see in real time how much information you have got and if need be, change things like the resolution or laser intensity on the fly.
 If I’m scanning across two different materials, e.g. from a highly polished red paint to rubber, I can change the shutter setting and change the intensity of the laser halfway through.”

-Using the power of 3D scanning, they modelled the data with their HandySCAN 3D scanner into a reverse engineering software, which was then transferred into SOLIDWORKS 3D CAD software.
+Using the power of HandySCAN 3D, the best 3D scanner for reverse engineering, they modelled the data in reverse engineering software, which was then transferred into SOLIDWORKS 3D CAD software.
 Five days later, 12 pistons went into production and the new parts were ready three weeks later.

 “We remodeled every single component in the same way and sent all the parts out to different manufacturers.
 The parts had only ever been together on the screen in SOLIDWORKS, but when they all arrived they fitted perfectly together straight away.
 I knew they would, but it was still an amazing feeling when they did,” said RSL’s owner.
 “The car drove magnificently in Monaco and after a quick check-up in the UK it was delivered to Heathrow for its flight back to the U.S.A.”